huy-nguyen/terraform-google-miniflux/README.md

   If the project is not correct, run `gcloud config set project [PROJECT-NAME]` to set it.
 - Run `gcloud app deploy`.
   You will be prompted to choose a region.
-  It's best to pick the same region that you provided to Terraform earlier.
+  Pick the same region as the `region` input variable of this Terraform module.
 - After the first App Engine version has been created, you _might_ have to give the default App Engine service account the Cloud SQL Client role (`roles/cloudsql.client`) so that it can access the database.
   This service account's email address has the form `YOUR_PROJECT_ID@appspot.gserviceaccount.com`.